Dakotaraptor: Size

 This approaches the size of one of the largest known dromaeosaurids, Utahraptor.
-Dakotaraptor however, does not have the proportions and adaptations of Utahraptor, but more closely resembles smaller dromaeosaurids like Deinonychus.
+Dakotaraptor, however, does not have the proportions and adaptations of Utahraptor, but more closely resembles smaller dromaeosaurids, like Deinonychus.

 Distinguishing traits

-Apart from the large size, the description of 2015 indicated some additional distinguishing traits.
+Apart from its large size, the description of 2015 indicated some additional distinguishing traits.
 On the fourth foot claw, the boss that serves as an attachment for the tendon of the flexor muscle is reduced in size.
-The "blood groove" on the outer side of the fourth claw of the foot, towards the tip is fully enclosed over half of its length, forming a bony tubular structure.
+The "blood groove" on the outer side of the fourth claw of the foot, towards the tip, is fully enclosed over half of its length, forming a bony tubular structure.
 The second and third claws of the foot have sharp keels at their undersides.
 The second foot claw, the "sickle claw", equals 29% of the thighbone length.
-On the shinbone, the crista fibularis, the crest that contacts the calfbone, is long and lightly built with a height that does not exceed 9% of the crest length.
+On the shinbone, the crista fibularis, the crest that contacts the calfbone, is long and lightly built, with a height that does not exceed 9% of the crest length.
 The upper edge of this crest ends in a hook.
 On the second metacarpal, of the two condyles that contact the finger, the inner one is almost as large as the outer one.
 The outer side of the second metacarpal has but a shallow groove for the ligament that connects it to the third metacarpal.
-When the arm is seen in a flat position, of the second metacarpal the edge between the wrist joint and the upper shaft is straight in top view.
+When the arm is seen in a flat position, of the second metacarpal, the edge between the wrist joint and the upper shaft is straight in top view.
 The teeth have fifteen to twenty denticles per 5 mm on the rear edges and twenty to twenty-seven denticles on the front edges.

 Skeleton

 Vertebral column

 The vertebrae of the back are highly pneumatised, filled with trabecular bone that shows many air spaces.
-On the middle tail vertebrae the front joint processes, the prezygapophyses, are extremely elongated with an estimated intact length of 70 cm, spanning about ten vertebrae.
-This stiffens the tail.
+On the middle tail vertebrae, the front joint processes, the prezygapophyses, are extremely elongated with an estimated intact length of 70 cm, spanning about ten vertebrae.
+This helps to stiffen out the tail.

-Forelimb

-Like virtually all other theropods, Dakotaraptor likely possessed a furcula, or “wishbone”, as part of the shoulder girdle.
-Theropod wishbones are quite varied and often different from the strongly U-shaped furculae most modern birds possess; the elements originally identified as the furcula of Dakotaraptor were U- to V-shaped, similar to many other dromaeosaurids such as Velociraptor, and even the large spinosaurid theropod Suchomimus.
-In 2015, a study by Victoria Megan Arbour et al. proposed that the presumed Dakotaraptor furculae in fact represented a part of a turtle armour, the entoplastron of Axestemys splendida, a member of the Trionychidae.
-In 2016, DePalma et al. recognized that none of the referred furculae actually belonged to Dakotaraptor, and excluded them from its hypodigm.